"The Chosen Spot"

 - Length: 16 miles

 - Home to Skenoh Island, one of only two islands in the Finger Lakes

 - Before the area was settled, the people of the Seneca tribe would burn tobacco around the shores of the lake to give thanks for a plentiful harvest.
-This tradition continues today and is known as the Ring of Fire.
-In the summer, shoreline residents light a fire or flare that creates a ring around the entire lake.
+This tradition continues today and is known as the Ring of Fire, where shoreline residents light fires or flares that create a ring around the entire lake.

 - In 1794, the Grand Council of the Six Nations of the Iroquois Confederacy and Colonel Timothy Pickering, a direct agent of President George Washington, gathered in Canandaigua to sign the Canandaigua Treaty.
 This treaty established peace and friendship between the newly formed United States and the Haudenosaunee people.